Adelic toric varieties and adelic loop groups: Proalgebraic completion of a toric variety

 Taking the first canonical projection, we have a map:

 ramified over the divisors specified by the rays of the fan. \begin{definition} The map $q_1$ is called the \textsf{solenoidization} of $X^{\mathcal{F}}$. \end{definition}

-In the case of a projective toric variety, the fiber dimension is better pictured in the Delzant polytope associated to the fan.
+In the case of a projective toric variety, the fiber is better pictured in the Delzant polytope associated to the fan.
 This can be described as follows: There is an equivariant action respect to the solenoidization of the adelic solenoid and the circle on $\C_\Q$ and $\C$ respectively such that:

 where the actions are free and properly discontinuous except at the origin.
+In particular, the fiber of the map \eqref{quotient} is a point at the origin and the adelic solenoid $S^{1}_\Q$ at the other points.
 By functoriality, this action extends to the proalgebraic completion of the toric variety and the orbit space is homeomorphic to the \textsf{Delzant polytope} of the fan: